awsdocs/amazon-sagemaker-developer-guide/doc_source/realtime-endpoints-deployment.md

 + `sagemaker_role`: A string variable with the SageMaker IAM role Amazon Resource Name \(ARN\)\.
 + `aws_region`: A string variable with the name of your AWS region\.

 Import the `image_uris` module from the SageMaker Python SDK\.
 Use the `retrieve()` function to retrieve the Amazon ECR URI for the Docker image matching the given arguments\.
 Provide both the name of the framework or algorithm \(`framework` field\) along with the version of the framework or algorithm \(`version` field\)\.
 For a list of built\-in Docker images provided by AWS, see [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)\.
-For more information on how to bring your own image, see [Use Your Own Inference Code](your-algorithms-inference-main.md)\.
+For more information on how to bring your own image, see [Use your own inference code](your-algorithms-inference-main.md)\.

 ```
 from sagemaker import image_uris